-The process started off with a workshop on clinical-trial data and transparency on 22 November 2012 to discuss the practical and policy issues that needed to be addressed before the Agency can begin to release these complex data sets.
+The process began with a workshop on clinical-trial data and transparency on 22 November 2012 to discuss the practical and policy issues that needed to be addressed before the Agency could begin to release these complex data sets.

 - Clinical-trial-advisory-group memberships

 The final advice from each group, as well as comments from the participants, is available under documents from advisory groups on clinical-trial data.